pombredanne/sump-pump/README.txt

       rand16.h
       spgzip.c
       valsort.c
       genbilling.py
       gencsv.py
       runperftests.py
+      urlretrieve.py
+      mapper.py
+      reducer.py
+      wordcount.sh

    GNU GPL 2.0 License
       gpl-2.0.txt

 Directions
 ----------
+   On Linux:
-   To build the SUMP Pump Library, libsump.so.1
+      To build the SUMP Pump Library, libsump.so.1, and the "sump" executable make

-      make

-   To build the regression tests, including input files
+      To build the regression tests, including input files make reg

-      make reg

       To run the regression tests
          runregtests.py

-   To build the performance tests, including input files
+      To build the performance tests, including input files make perf

-      make perf

       To run the performance tests
          runperftests.py

       To make everything
          make all

+   On Windows
+      (For nmake commands, must be inside Visual Studio Command Prompt window) To build libsump.lib and libsump.dll
+         nmake -f Make.win libsump.dll

+      To build libsump.lib, libsump.dll and sump.exe
+         nmake -f Make.win sump.exe

+      To build all executables (including regression and performance tests) nmake -f Make.win

+      To build the regression and performance test files make testfiles       (must be in cygwin environment)

+      To run the regression tests
+         runregtests.py

+      To run the performance tests
+         runperftests.py